Aesthetica Super Symposium March 14-16, 2019

 Co-Chairs: Amy Alderman, MD; Dennis Hammond, MD; James Zins, MD

-Our diverse, experienced faculty will discuss the latest aesthetic breast, body contouring and facial rejuvenation techniques, along with practice management pearls.
-They will share ideas to manage Complications, discuss individual Perspectives on common procedures, teach you the latest Innovations in aesthetic procedures and examine ideas for Non-surgical and Practice Management success.
-Plus, your registration also includes session recordings, allowing you to view the sessions you missed once you are back at the office.
+Our world-renowned, expert faculty will discuss the latest surgical and non-surgical aesthetic breast, body contouring and facial rejuvenation techniques.
+They will share ideas to manage Complications, discuss individual Perspectives on common procedures, teach you the latest innovations in aesthetic procedures at the Master Classes and demonstrate advances in Rhinoplasty.

 This activity is intended for plastic surgeons.